trinhoftheworld/Project-Descriptions-for-Review/README.md

 ## Frequently Asked Questions

+### How do I start reviewing?
+[This video](https://www.youtube.com/watch?v=9o3_ovnxIYI) gives a quick rundown on how to get started.

+* **How does payment work?** <br />
+  You will be paid via Paypal at the begining of each month for the reviews done in the prior month. e.g. For the reviews completed in March 2015, you will be paid at the begining of April 2015.
+We require that you own the Paypal email address and you are a resident of one of the following countries - *Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, Costa Rica, Cyprus, Czech Republic, Denmark, Dominican Republic, Ecuador, Emirates, Estonia, Finland, France, French Guiana, Germany, Gibraltar, Greece, Guadeloupe, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Jamaica, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Martinique, Mexico, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Reunion, Romania, San Marino, Singapore, Slovakia, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab, United Kingdom, United States, Uruguay, Venezuela, Vietnam*

+Please send the following information to review-support@udacity.com.
+* Your Name
+* The email you use to log into Udacity.com
+* Your Paypal email address
+* The country you live in

 ### When should I use the "can't review" button?
 * If the submission is incomplete (i.e. missing files):
   * Let the student know which files are missing.